 - If there was fraud A court will not enforce a settlement agreement if one party engaged in fraud.
 The court may make a finding of fraud if a party intentionally misrepresented a fact or recklessly made a representation that deceived you.
 However, if the misrepresentation did not cause you to enter into the agreement, the court may overlook the fraud, as it did not induce you to enter an agreement.

 - There was a mistake involved.
 If the parties enter into an agreement based on a mistake of facts, the Court may be able to change the terms of the agreement to reflect the parties’ intentions.
 However, where there is only one party alleging a mistake it becomes much harder to prove mistake of fact.

 These examples are a few of the ways that a settlement agreement can be reviewed after it is entered into.
-If you have entered into a settlement agreement but need an attorney to review the terms, contact Colombo Law today.
+If you have entered into a settlement agreement but need a personal injury attorney to review the terms, contact Colombo Law today.
 Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.